 Homeschooling is revolutionizing the way students receive an education.
 With the rise of digital learning opportunities, families are increasingly turning to homeschooling as a viable alternative to traditional public schools.
 This shift has had a significant impact on public education, from reducing enrollment and funding to changing the focus of school curriculums.
 The most obvious consequence of homeschooling is the decrease in enrollment in public schools.

-Homeschooling limits enrollment in public schools and thus reduces the amounts of money that state governments provide to local schools.
-Families will be less willing to spend on expensive private schools known for their sports and extracurricular activities.
-Instead, the priority will be on the availability of flexible learning opportunities with the help of technology.
-In addition, there will be a greater focus on the health, safety and sanitation of facilities.
+This, in turn, reduces the amount of money that state governments provide to local schools.
+As a result, families are less likely to invest in expensive private schools that are known for their sports and extracurricular activities.
+Instead, they prioritize flexible learning opportunities that can be accessed with the help of technology.
+Additionally, there is a greater emphasis on the health, safety and sanitation of school facilities.

 Homeschooling offers students a personalized education that works for them.
 With one-on-one classes and tutoring, students who study at home are much less likely to be left behind.
 Furthermore, homeschooling provides an opportunity for parents to ensure their children receive an education that aligns with their values and beliefs.
 However, there are some drawbacks to homeschooling that many people may not consider.